Shops in 2 Dutch cities start selling legally grown cannabis in an experiment to regulate pot trade

 “By regulating the sale of cannabis, we have a better insight into the origin of the products and the quality,” Kuipers said.
 “In addition, we can better inform consumers about the effects and health risks of cannabis use.”

 Across the nation, there are 565 coffeeshops.
-That is down from some 2,000 “in the real heyday,” Bergman said.
+That is down from around 2,000 “in the real heyday,” Bergman said.

 Meanwhile, other countries around the world and some U.S. states have taken steps to legalize the recreational use of cannabis.

-“We are finally taking a small place on the international stage back again," said Bergman.
+“We are finally taking a small place on the international stage back again," Bergman said.
 "It’s not like we’re back full on.
 It’s a small experiment.”

 Friday marked the first day of what the government calls the “closed coffeeshop chain experiment.”
 The initial phase is scheduled to last a maximum of six months and could then be rolled out to 11 municipalities across the Netherlands.